lumigo-io/lumigo-node/DEV.md

 - **`Try / catch Lumigo's errors e.g. parsing http hooks etc.`**

-- **`Node 10.x adds a new https.request API, once that accepts (URL, options, ...)` - i.e we need to check if we handle the URL properly**
+- **`Node 10.x adds a new https.request API, one that accepts (URL, options, ...)` - i.e we need to check if we handle the URL properly**